oss-review-toolkit/ort/docs/config-file-license-classifications-yml.md

 * [Rules]: By defining categories like "permissive" or "public domain", rules can determine how to handle specific licenses and issue warning or error messages if problems are detected.
-* [Notice templates]: Based on their associated categories, the templates can decide, which licenses to include into the generated notice file.
+* [Plain text templates]: Based on their associated categories, the plain text templates for generating NOTICE files can decide, which licenses to include into the generated notice file.

 The [license-classifications.yml example] demonstrates the intended use cases.
 It defines some categories that specify whether licenses are applicable to development projects.
 The [example.rules.kts] checks ORT results against these